fum-cs/modern-cpp/README.md

 substituting both occurrencies of `00-example` with the correct file name.

 Alternatively, run one of the supplied shell scripts `build-gcc-headers.sh` or `build-clang-headers.sh` which are supplied in the "headers/build" subdirectory, or `build-clang-modules.sh` found in the "modules/build" subdirectory.

+## Articles

+The articles of Richard Spencer are forked to [this repository](https://github.com/fum-cs/modern-cpp-articles).